-Unknowns: The chief resident prepares a weekly quiz of unknown pathology slides.
-These are reviewed at the multi-headed scope every Tuesday.
+Unknowns/Top 200: The dermatopathologist and chief resident prepare a slide deck of most common unknowns.
+These are reviewed at the multi-headed scope during dermpath didactics.
 Residents are expected to review these slides individually and study the corresponding chapter(s).

-Noon Time Lectures: Residents may choose to attend noon time lectures during their lunch hour where our dermatopathogist reads resident biopsies from clinic.
+Dermatopathology Slide Reviews: Residents may choose to attend slide reviews with our dermatopathologist to read biopsies from clinic.
 This provides an excellent opportunity for clinicopathologic correlation and review of basic dermatopathology.